manoss96/fluke/docs/source/user_guide/interacting_with_data.rst

   # the underlying connection has been closed.
   dir_size = aws_dir.get_size()

+The same principle of course applies to subdirectories.
 As for the file metadata and cache storage, you can read more in :ref:`Assigning metadata to files <assigning-metadata-to-files>` and :ref:`Speeding things up with caching <speeding-things-up-with-caching>` respectively.